Inner knee pain most often comes from the MCL, medial meniscus, pes anserine bursa, or the cartilage changes of osteoarthritis

 Medial Meniscus Tear

 Meniscus tears occur in two patterns.
-Acute tears happen from a sudden twisting motion with the foot planted, common in sports.
+Acute tears occur from a sudden twisting motion with the foot planted, which is common in sports.
 Degenerative tears develop gradually as the cartilage weakens with age, sometimes without any single identifiable event.

-Inner knee pain from a meniscus tear is typically felt at the joint line itself, often described as a deep ache that worsens with twisting, squatting, or pivoting.
+Inner knee pain from a meniscus tear is typically felt along the joint line, often described as a deep ache that worsens with twisting, squatting, or pivoting.
 Swelling usually develops within 24 to 48 hours of an acute tear.
-A distinctive sign of a significant tear is mechanical locking or catching, where the knee gets stuck at a certain angle because a piece of the torn cartilage is interfering with smooth joint movement.
+A distinctive sign of a significant tear is mechanical locking or catching, in which the knee gets stuck at a certain angle because a piece of torn cartilage interferes with smooth joint movement.
 If your knee locks or gives way, that is a signal to seek evaluation rather than treat it at home.

 Pes Anserine Bursitis